 Rosemary oil has many benefits that may help with hair growth.
 Rosemary oil and rosemary water for hair growth contain carnosic acid, which heals tissue damage and improves skin cell turnover.
 This, in turn, can promote circulation, which may help prevent hair loss or encourage hair regrowth.
 For example, a 2015 study pitted rosemary oil against the common hair loss treatment minoxidil.
 After six months of topical application, participants were growing significantly more hair.
 The participants using rosemary oil also reported far less irritation than those using minoxidil.

-Rosemary oil for hair also has strong antioxidant properties that can help protect against free radicals that may damage the hair follicles, causing hair loss.
-This may also protect against graying hair.
+Rosemary oil for hair also has strong antioxidant properties.
+Antioxidants can help protect against free radicals that may damage the hair follicles or affect the formation of gray hair.
+Read more about graying hair here.

 Finally, rosemary oil for hair has antimicrobial properties that may help to prevent or treat dandruff.